Running Pipelines on AWS

 Disdat assumes that images running in containers do not have access to persistent local storage, and thus reads input bundles from a remote and writes output bundles to a remote.
-The user should first configure a remote bundle repository with the remote
+The user should first configure a remote bundle repository with the `remote` command before using `run` to execute transforms.

 ::